python/psf-salt/docs/guides/migration-recipe.md

     - Determine where any additional disks should be mounted (based on salt configuration of services, for example `docs` and `downloads` roles need a big `/srv` for their data storage
     - Ensure mounting of any external disks are in the right location using `mount` command with appropriate arguments
     - Ensure that the volumes will be remounted on startup by configuring them in `/etc/fstab`
-5. Run rsync once to move the bulk of data and as necessary to watch for changes:
+5. If the service has pillar data for backups (see `pillar/prod/backup/$service.sls`), run `rsync` once to move the bulk of data and as necessary to watch for changes:
     ```console
     sudo -E -s rsync -av --rsync-path="sudo rsync" username@hostname: /pathname/ /pathname/
     ```